mashua/poc-fsm/README.md

 1. A states validity table.
 The rows holds the 'From' state and column holds the 'To' state.
 The library user should be able to call stateValidity[2][1] == 1 to check if the transition from 'state2' to 'state1' is a valid one.
 Be aware that the array might have stateValidity[2][1] == 1 and stateValidity[1][2] == 0 or stateValidity[2][2] == 1, all of which represents perfectly valid transitions for a FSM.
 Zero padding for the array should be optional and enabled by default to avoid confusion to the programmer.

-2. Currently the last state is not in the graph because adding a line like: "\path (state3) edge node {} (state3);" wouldn't make much sense at the generated pdf and also visualy destroys the final produced result.
-If you wanted generated either way (the code generator have a special case for it) you can add it by hand in the produced .yml file.
-The final state in the shipped example is represented by a node_name: State4 and nodes_to_go: [], which is an empty ruby array.
-See the shipped .yml file.
+2. Currently the last state is represented in the .tex file with a line like: "%\path (state4) edge node {} (state4);".
+Leaving this line uncommented wouldn't make much sense at the generated pdf and also visualy destroys the final result, so leave it commented out until a better solution will be introduced if the future.

+3. Find a better solution for the above (2.)

 [1] To properly open, view and edit .dia files, you need the [Dia](http://live.gnome.org/Dia) program.